 Carpal tunnel is distinct because the pain is caused by a compressed nerve.
 Rather than general soreness, some patients describe the sensation as a sharp pain or a pain that radiates down their forefinger and thumb.
 In later stages, you may develop tingling or numbness in your fingers, especially at night.

 When you have any kind of pain in your wrists, you should visit a health professional immediately.
 A combination of chiropractic treatment and That’s why resting your wrist is key to healing.
 Obviously, it’s not always possible to eliminate everything that’s contributing to your carpal tunnel, but there are a few choices you can make:

 What makes professional care so important?
 Carpal tunnel can be incredibly painful to the point where it becomes debilitating.
 You should never attempt to heal your carpal tunnel on your own.
-Ignoring the pain can let it get to the point where you develop permanent nerve damage, so visit our chiropractors as soon as you begin to feel the slightest bit of pain.
+Ignoring the pain can let it get to the point where you develop permanent nerve damage, so visit our advanced medical team as soon as you begin to feel the slightest bit of pain.

 The earlier you receive treatment, the higher the chances for success.
 Even with self-help measures, you can’t always prevent carpal tunnel when you are frequently typing, using a mouse and other everyday tasks.
 Your best bet is to regularly visit a chiropractor to help circumvent the issues.
 Our chiropractors and advanced medical team at Integrated Health Solutions have plenty of experience treating carpal tunnel.
 If you need further guidance, simply give us a call and we’ll set up an appointment!

 Please fill out all fields marked with * and submit the